LSEG-API-Samples/Article.EMA.Java.SLF4J/README.md

 - *IProvider_App example*: OMM Interactive-Provider application.
 - *Consumer_App example*: OMM Consumer application that connects and consumes data from IProvider_App example.

-*Note*: The Consumer_App demo example can be configured to connect to your local ADS server.
+*Note*: The Consumer_App demo example can be configured to connect to your local Refinitiv Real-Time Advanced Distribution Server.

 ### Demo log4j configurations file